abap2UI5/docs/docs/quickstart.md

 </details>

 ### 3. Create your first App
-Implement the abap2UI5 interface as shown in the following example:
+Create a new ABAP class and implement the abap2UI5 interface or just copy&paste this snippet:
 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.